aunmesh/HomePage/content/post/Monty-Hall.md

 **C G G** (config 1) , **G C G**(config 2) , **G G C**(config 3)
 <br> All of these are equiprobable hence each of the configurations probability is 1/3.

-### A correct reasoning
-Now, upon revelation, we reason as follows:<br>

-If the starting configuration was *config 1*, then Monty could have opened either door 2 or door 3.
-Thus the likelihood of Monty opening door 3(assuming he is constrained to open the doors which weren't picked), is 1/2.
-If the starting configuration was *config 2*, Monty would have been forced to open door 3, as he could not open door 2(as door 2 has car behind it).
-So, the likelihood of opening door 3 in this case is 1.
-<br>Hence we see that present events(Monty revealing to us door 3 and it having a goat) would have been twice as probable to occur if *config 2* was originally the case than if *config 1* was the case.
-And since the present event did occur, by a simple application of Bayes Rule , we can see that we are twice as likely to win if we switch, than if we don't.
-<br><br>
-While this reasoning is correct, it is also convoluted.
-It is not simple and lucid.
-Beofre presenting a simpler reasoning, I will cite from this [blog](https://betterexplained.com/articles/understanding-the-monty-hall-problem/), another way at why switching is beneficial.

-### Why switching is better [courtsey of [betterexplained](https://betterexplained.com/articles/understanding-the-monty-hall-problem/)]
-Let’s see why removing doors makes switching attractive.
-Instead of the regular game, imagine this variant:<br>
-1. There are 100 doors to pick from in the beginning<br>
-2. You pick one door<br>
-* Monty looks at the 99 others, finds the goats, and opens all but 1<br>
-Do you stick with your original door (1/100), or the other door, which was filtered from 99?

-It’s a bit clearer: Monty is taking a set of 99 choices and improving them by removing 98 goats.
-When he’s done, he has the top door out of 99 for you to pick.

-Your decision: Do you want a random door out of 100 (initial guess) or the best door out of 99?
-Said another way, do you want 1 random chance or the best of 99 random chances?

-**We’re starting to see why Monty’s actions help us.
-He’s letting us choose between a generic, random choice and a curated, filtered choice.
-Filtered is better.**

 ### A Bayesian Reasoning

 One realises, if they look at the problem carefully, is that the probability of door 1 having a car hasn't changed.
 Before revelation proability that door 1 has Car was 1/3.
 Post revelation the probability still remains 1/3.